 Announce with Siri allows the digital assistant to read your messages to you as they come in.
 Naturally, the feature works with the Messaging app.
 However, it also works with third-party apps.
 We've reached out to Apple to determine which apps and will update this review when this information is obtained.

-AirPods Pro noise cancellation
+AirPods Pro review: Noise cancellation

-If finally happened.
-At long, long last, Apple has officially joined the ANC party, and it sounds really good.
+Apple has officially joined the ANC party, and it sounds really good.
 And that's saying something for a pair of truly wireless buds.
 Sitting in a totally quiet room, I can hear a small buzzing from the negative noise that the internal microphone is creating to counter external sounds.

 It's nowhere near as pronounced as on the Echo Buds, which use active noise reduction (ANR) courtesy of Bose.
 Yep, you're reading that right.
 In a sheer quiet test, the AirPods Pro is quieter than a Bose-collaborated product.
 To be fair, the WF-1000XM3's ANC is pretty silent, too.

-But neither pair of buds will deliver silence in a noisy setting.
-At best, you'll get a severely dampened sound cone.
 Without music on, I could still hear my colleagues chatter in our open office while I was wearing the AirPods Pro, but my colleagues sounded like they were in a room several feet away.
 The Sony and Amazon buds produced a similar effect, but while the WF-1000XM3's were just as quiet as the AirPods Pro, I still heard that negative noise in the Echo Buds over my colleagues' noise.

 When I played music, I was a little disappointed that I had to pump the volume to about 60% to drown out my co-workers.
 It was better than the Echo Buds, which was approximately 65%, but nowhere close to the WF-1000XM3's 45%.
 To combat the din of the C train, I had to turn the volume on the AirPods Pro up to 70%, while the Echo Buds and the Sonys required me to crank things to 75% and 55%, respectively.

-AirPods Pro Transparency Mode
+AirPods Pro review: Transparency mode

 Sometimes, you've got to let the outside world into your ANC-created peace.
 For those moments, Apple has added a Transparency Mode.
 Activated by either a long-press on either of the Force Sensors or via the iPhone controls, Transparency allows ambient noise to be piped into the soundstage.
 It's good for runners and other pedestrians who want to keep track of their surroundings while listening to music.
 For me, it means that I didn't have to stop listening to SZA's "The Weekend" while I talked to my staff writer about upcoming deadlines.
 And when I was done answering questions, a quick stem squeeze let me get back into my zone, listening to music and pumping out this review.